 Since the tours are guided and happen at specific times, be sure to check the schedule before starting your day in Naples!
 If you are the adventurous sort and plan ahead, adventure and spelunking tours are also offered.

 If you’d like to get underground in Naples but the Bourbon Tunnel doesn’t appeal to you, you can also take a look at the more well-known Naples Underground or the San Gennaro Catacombs… but after visiting, I think there’s very little chance that you’ll regret a foray into the Bourbon Tunnel.

 Book your visit to the Bourbon Tunnel today!

 A castle set against the sea: it’s hard to imagine anything more picturesque!

-This site–though not the exact building–has been important to Naples and the surrounding area for thousands of years, and even played host to a very memorable (and unwilling) occupant during his exile–the last western Roman Empire, Romulus Augustulus.
+This site–though not the exact building–has been important to Naples and the surrounding area for thousands of years, and even played host to a very memorable (and unwilling) occupant during his exile–the last western Roman Emperor, Romulus Augustulus.

 Today, Castel dell’Ovo is set along a beautiful promenade, and a walk along it will give you a chance to admire not only the castle but the Bay of Naples and powerful Mount Vesuvius standing tall on the other side of the water.

 If there’s one food that Naples is known for, it’s pizza–and even with only one day in Naples, two rounds of pizza wouldn’t be a bad thing!
 Start with lunch, and, well–we’ll see what you feel like for dinner.

 To find the best pizzerias in Naples, we created our own, self-led Naples pizza tour.
 Our favorites included L’Antica Pizzeria da Michele and Pizzeria Brandi (where margherita pizza was invented), but there are plenty of pizzerias to choose from in Naples!